nevakee716/HideElementIf/Help_layout.md

 ## Patch Notes

-* 1.4 : Allow you to change view
+* 1.2 : Allow you to change view
-* 1.3 : Manage correctly arrow direction
-* 1.2 : Edit witdh arrow
-* 1.1 : Can use array for properties value
 * 1.0 : 1st version working

 ## To be Done